-NOTE: Since we will be using an iSCSI Target for this exemplary solution, the target will be mounted as a directory for use as secondary storage.
-Hence we will need to configure the mount as a filesystem resource akin to the way the primary storage filesystem is configured.
-This was not automatically set up as part of the resource installation script since there are other possible variations; we will do the configuration manually here.
+NOTE: Because NetIQ recommends using an iSCSI Target for this solution, the target will be mounted as a directory for use as secondary storage.
+You must configure the mount as a filesystem resource similar to the way the primary storage filesystem is configured.
+This was not automatically set up as part of the resource installation script since there are other possible variations.

-- 1 Review the steps above to determine which partition was created for use as secondary storage (/ dev/<NETWORK1>, or something like /dev/sdc1).
+- 1 Review the steps above to determine which partition was created for use as secondary storage (/dev/<NETWORK1>, or something like /dev/sdc1).
 If necessary create an empty directory on which the partition can be mounted (such as /var/opt/netdata). - 2 Set up the network filesystem as a cluster resource: use the web console or run the command:

-''' crm configure primitive sentinelnetfs ocf:heartbeat:Filesystem params device="/ dev/<NETWORK1>" directory="<PATH>" fstype="ext3" op monitor interval=60s '''

-where /dev/<NETWORK1> is the partition that was created in the Shared Storage Setup section above, and <PATH> is any local directory on which it can be mounted.
+crm configure primitive sentinelnetfs ocf:heartbeat:Filesystem params device="/ dev/<NETWORK1>" directory="<PATH>" fstype="ext3" op monitor interval=60s where /dev/<NETWORK1> is the partition that was created in the Shared Storage Setup section above, and <PATH> is any local directory on which it can be mounted.